The eFRED package makes it easy to import any

 function can be used to search for various series.
 The example below

-parameter is a list containing other search
+args parameter is a list containing other search

 parameters.
 In this case, search is limited to only the top three